martinhbramwell/Meteor-CI-Tutorial/Tutorial01_PrepareTheMachine/Fin.md

 Your virtual machine should now have all necessary system wide installations.

-The next part will guide you through the minimal basic set up tasks of a Meteor developer's work station with linting, unit testing and version control.
+The next part will guide you through the minimal basic set up tasks of a Meteor developer's work station coordinated with version control in GitHub.

 [Part #B - Version Control In The Cloud](./toc.html?part=B)